ngwasidwan/frontend-quiz/README.md

 ## App setup

-run npm run dev to start vite. run npm run server to start the json server.
+use npm run dev to start vite. use npm run server to start the json server.

 ### App Structure